-If the bride or groom has been married before, you don’t have an obligation to give them a gift.
-However, it is still a nice thing to do, whether or not you attend their wedding.
+You never have have a true obligation to give a gift, regardless of whether this is either of the couple's first or fifth marriage.
+However, giving a gift is still a nice thing to do, whether or not you attend the wedding (or if they even have one).
 A gift is part of the celebration and shows that you are thinking of them on their special day.
 It also shows your support for their new life together.

 Types of Gifts to Consider Giving for a Second Marriage